 Tips for Editing and Proofreading Your Resume

 Before you send or upload a resume to apply for a job, it's important to proofread it so it's perfect.
-A typo or grammatical error can cost you a job interview.
+Your resume and its accompanying cover letter both represent the professionalism that you would bring to the position you’re applying for.
+Thus, even simple mistakes like a typo or grammatical error can cost you a job interview.

 How to Proofread Effectively